github/open-source-survey/survey-instrument.md

 :wave: Hello!
 We're studying how people use and think about open source software.
 Whether you're a long-time maintainer, a new contributor, or an interested browser, we want to hear from you.
-This survey will take 10 to 15 minutes or less, and will be used to create a open data set that is freely available to researchers and members of the community to better understand the people who use and create open source technologies.
+This survey will take 15 minutes or less, and will be used to create a open data set that is freely available to researchers and members of the community to better understand the people who use and create open source technologies.

 All questions are optional.
 The data collected here is anonymous and will not be linked to any other data sources.
-We aim **not** to collect any personally identifying information, and will remove any that is provided before publicly releasing the data.
+We aim not to collect any personally identifying information, and will remove any that is provided before publicly releasing the data.

 We're inviting you to take part based on having visited an open source project on GitHub [or off-site sampling process].
 This survey is open to anyone who uses, contributes to, or thinks about open source software.

-For the purposes of this survey, **open source software (OSS) is software available in source code form under terms that allow anyone to use, modify, and/or distribute the software for any purpose, subject, at most, to conditions that preserve provenance and openness.**  We acknowledge there are distinct ideologies behind Free/Libré and Open Source Software; we use the general term "open source" here for simplicity rather than as indication of support for one community over another.
+For the purposes of this survey, **open source software is software available in source code form under terms that allow anyone to use, modify, and/or distribute the software for any purpose, subject, at most, to conditions that preserve provenance and openness.**  We acknowledge there are distinct ideologies behind Free/Libré and Open Source Software; we use the general term "open source" here for simplicity rather than as indication of support for one community over another.

 [Click here to take the survey](survey link goes here)